 You can draft the section 21 notice yourself, or you can instruct lawyers to do this for you.
-If you are going to draft a section 21 notice yourself, make sure you use Form 6A (Covid-19 version if it applies).
+If you are going to draft a section 21 notice yourself, make sure you use Form 6A for England (Covid-19 version if it applies).
 Use Welsh section 21 notice if the property is in Wales.

-Due to COVID-19 currently, you are required to give six months’ notice, at the time of serving, check to see if the six-month rule still applies.
+At the time of serving a notice, check to see what notice period is the correct “Notice period”.
 It is crucial to ensure the dates on the section 21 notice are correct.
 The section 21 notice also has a self-life and you must issue court proceedings before a particular date, if not any accelerated possession claim will fail.
 Currently, under COVID-19 legislation, section 21 notice in England is valid for 10 months from the date the tenant is deemed to have received the notice.

 What can make a Section 21 notice invalid?

 You cannot serve a section 21 notice during the first four months of the assured shorthold tenancy.

 When serving a section 21 notice, you must use a Form 6A which is a prescribed document.

 The notice period for section 21 cannot be less than two months (under COVID-19 – is six months).

 Your section 21 notice may be invalid if the following apply to you: